If you are a stakeholder in a business or nonprofit enterprise, you want to have a big impact through your endeavor.

 I see the affiliate network as a powerful alternative.

-Affiliate tools represent a democratization and de-centralization of marketing, of networking, of lead generation and conversion.
+Affiliate tools represent democratization and de-centralization (not in the blockchain sense of the word, yet) of marketing, networking, lead generation, and conversion.
 They aren’t the solution to all your problems, but they can be a valuable supplement.

 Affiliate networks give money to members who refer potential customers to an offer.
 When those potential customers convert, the referrer earns a commission.
 The merchant who is paying commissions in exchange for these referrals only pays when someone becomes a customer.
 This contrasts with advertising, which makes you pay for the possibility of a sale, regardless of whether you make a sale or not

 Very soon, we will release our own commercial co-venture software to enable highly-targeted relationships.
-We will help build the specific kind of relationship that are a win-win for nonprofits and businesses.
+We will help build the specific kind of relationship that is a win-win for nonprofits and businesses.

 Some people may worry that a small platform will be less effective, or that it isn’t worth it to get involved.
 After all, we’re drowning in a sea of SaaS technology.
 Our inboxes are full to the brim with automated messages from every company we’ve had a point of contact with over the years and it’s overwhelming.
 You might wonder, isn’t it simpler to stick with the top dogs?